stanekTM/PCB_Elegance/README.md

 Translations in "CZ" will by no means go with the original version from http://www.pcbelegance.org

-# For developers
-Lines of code are sometimes commented in "EN" and otherwise in "CZ".
-I did it solely for myself and for pleasure.
-I'm sorry if you want to improve this version further.
-Maybe I'll get better next time /:o)

 # Instructions for building/compiling
 Unzip the source code archive into am empty directory.